 Current minimum wage by state

-Although 27 states will increase their minimum wages in 2023, there are currently 20 states with a minimum wage that match the basic Federal minimum wage of $7.25 per hour.
+Although 21 states will increase their minimum wages in 2025, there are 5 states that have not adopted a state minimum wage and use the federal rate as default.
+The other 29 states do not have any plans to increase their standard minimum wage in 2025.
 Here is an overview of minimum wage by state according to the U.S. Department of Labor.

 State | Minimum hourly wage** |